pytorch/hub/pytorch_vision_inception_v3.md

 Inception v3: Based on the exploration of ways to scale up networks in ways that aim at utilizing the added computation as efficiently as possible by suitably factorized convolutions and aggressive regularization.
 We benchmark our methods on the ILSVRC 2012 classification challenge validation set demonstrate substantial gains over the state of the art: 21.2% top-1 and 5.6% top-5 error for single frame evaluation using a network with a computational cost of 5 billion multiply-adds per inference and with using less than 25 million parameters.
 With an ensemble of 4 models and multi-crop evaluation, we report 3.5% top-5 error on the validation set (3.6% error on the test set) and 17.3% top-1 error on the validation set.

-The 1-crop error rates on the imagenet dataset with the pretrained model are listed below.
+The 1-crop error rates on the ImageNet dataset with the pretrained model are listed below.

 | Model structure | Top-1 error | Top-5 error |
 | --------------- | ----------- | ----------- |